PrajwalRavi/crux-judge/docs/contest.md

 `/submissions/` contains the submissions made by the users during the contest.
 Submissions are saved in the form `<username>_<problem no>`.
 Only one submission per user per problem can be saved.
 Existing submissions are replaced in case more than one submission is attempted by a user for the same problem.
 In short, only the latest submission counts.

 `/testcases/` contains all the testcases for the problems in the contest.
-This directory must contain one directory each for each problem in trial_problem and must be named after the problem_id.
+This directory must contain one directory each for each problem in bank_problem and must be named after the problem_id.
 Each problem directory must contain equal number of input and output files.
 Files must be of the format inputX and outputX, where X belongs to integers. <br/>
 For example, to save two testcases for problem_id 2 the directory structure should look like this :
 ```
 ├── testcases